 Pershore Abbey looses control of many of its estates.

-Nonetheless the abbey in Pershore with its local demense land continues to thrive.
+Nonetheless the abbey in Pershore with its local demense land continued to thrive.

 Edward, son of Ethelred the unready and Emma of Normandy was born in Islip, Oxfordshire but he spent most of his childhood in Normandy.
 They say that he did not have a very happy childhood and because he was very religious he was given the nickname “the Confessor.”

-Edward became the last King of the House of Wessex.
+Edward was the last King of the House of Wessex.

 1042.
 When his brother died Edward was crowned King of England.